 The US Energy Information Administration (EIA) estimates that for America alone, electricity generation from wind has grown from less than 1% in 1990 to almost 7% in 2018,1 with further advancements made in Europe and China.
 As a result, wind could continue to expand as an industry in the coming years.

 There are two main ways for you to take a position on the wind power industry: through investing in the shares and taking ownership of them directly, or by trading financial derivatives such as CFDs

 You can invest or trade with IG.
 Our share dealing service enables you to invest in our offering of wind energy stocks.
 By investing in shares, you can profit from any increases in price, as well as any dividends that a company pays to its investors.

 Alternatively, if you’d prefer to speculate on the price of wind power stocks without having to own the underlying shares, you can do so by trading CFDs.
 These are financial derivatives which enable you to speculate on the price of an asset rising (known as going long) or falling (known as going short).

 The degree to which your assessment of an asset’s price movement is correct determines your profit or loss.
-If you go short, you will need the price of an asset to drop for that trade to be profitable and if you go long, you will need the price to rise.
+If you go short, you will need to price of an asset to drop for that trade to be profitable and if you go long, you will need to price to rise.